 “I had never seen or heard of such a shameful health problem in my life.
 We all believed it was incurable and went back home to await my fate,” Semenesh recalls.

 “One year later, my husband left me.
 I was alone in my house with no one around to help me move or manage myself.
-There were times where I wished death over living in such agony, but I never gave up hope in God; I prayed day and night,” Semenesh recalls.
+There were times where I wished death over living in such agony, but I never gave up hope; I prayed day and night.”

-For three years, Semenesh remained isolated and uncared for, crumpled on a goat skin rug, leaking urine and feces.
+For three years, Semenesh remained isolated and uncared for, lying on a goat skin rug, leaking urine and feces.
 A few villagers would bring her food, but no one was there to care for her.

-“I preferred death to staying home in such a shameful way, so I walked for a full day to reach the closest government clinic,” says Semenesh.
+“I preferred death to staying home in such a shameful way, so I walked for a full day to reach the closest government clinic.”

 “For me, this is like being born again.
 If I had not arrived here, I could have been dead by now.
-I have so much respect and gratitude for her and for all of the staff,” rejoices Semenesh.
+I have so much respect and gratitude for Emaye and for all of the staff,” rejoices Semenesh.